billybil/strp_hw/README.md

 # README
 ![Screenshot of project](/images/homework_screenshot.png)

 Hello!
-Welcome to my attempt at working through aStripe Payments Intent integration :)
+Welcome to my attempt at working through a Stripe Payments Intent integration :)

 ## Built With